kashi618/Atlas-of-Thoughts/3. General/Notes/SAP STAR Program Interview.md

 The industry I chose for this presentation, is the public healthcare system in Ireland.

 I have navigated with first hand experience, from initial consultation, to recovery and aftercare.
-I accompany my mom, acting as a translator due to her poor English.
+I have accompanied my mom, through various hospital visits, acting as a translator due to her poor English.
-And I have witnessed and encountered many points of friction and inefficiency
+And I have encountered and witness many points of friction and inefficiency in the system

 ## Slide 2 - Outline Issues met